 VIRGIL ACADEMY

-SUMMER STUDY & RESEARCH PROGRAMS
+SUMMER STUDY & RESEARCH PROGRAMS IN ITALY FOR INTERNATIONAL UNIVERSITIES

 Virgil Academy is a nonprofit organization established by scholars and philanthropists aiming to enhance the Italian archaeological and artistic heritage (in respect of its unique features) and make it known to international students and researchers.
 Virgil Academy’s mission is to contribute to the safeguard of Italy’s archaeological sites and, at the same time, promote a new consciousness in favor of international universities’ classics departments.
 The aim is also to attract “Cultural interest & lifestyle” tourism in places situated off the beaten track of the typical tourism destinations.
 The diffusion of the Italian cultural heritage contributes to the economic growth of the towns that host numerous groups of international researchers and students for long periods of time.
 Virgil Academy takes its name from the great Latin poet who led Dante by the hand and guided him along the path of knowledge in the Divine Comedy.
 Virgil Academy “joins hands” with international universities in order to guide their students and researchers in the study of the Italian archaeological heritage and to help them navigate the complexities and bureaucracy of managing a long term stay of cultural enrichment.